Great Smoky Mountains National Park

 The Smokies’ Highest Peak

 At 6,643 feet, Clingmans Dome is the highest peak in the Smokies and the third highest east of the Mississippi.
 From the parking lot, seven miles west of Newfound Gap, walk the steep half-mile path to the 54-foot observation tower for a 360-degree view of the Park.
 Sunrises and sunsets are spectacular.
 The Appalachian Trail crosses Clingmans Dome, marking the highest point along its 2,144-mile journey.
 The road to Clingmans Dome is normally closed from December 1 until April 1.
+NOTE: in 2019 the road will not open until April 19, due to shutdown delays impacting maintenance and hiring of seasonal staff.
 Video

 There is a Park Visitor Center and restrooms at the Clingmans Dome parking area.
 The trail to the tower is too steep to be wheelchair accessible.
 Pets and bicycles are not permitted on this or any other trails in the area.